Fancy a froyo, anyone?

 Sriracha really adds a kick to your hamburger, but be sure you have a glass of water nearby!

-The meaning of the word ghost (noun) that most of us are familiar with is the spirit of a dead person, like the kind we often see appearing and disappearing in movies.
+The meaning of the word ghost (when used as a noun) that most of us are familiar with is the spirit of a dead person, like the kind we often see appearing and disappearing in movies.
 Now the word ghost has a new, informal meaning that has to do with disappearing.

 You’ll often hear it used in the past tense (ghosted)… since you don’t know you’ve been ghosted until it’s too late!